-A breech birth is defined as the birth of baby in breech position- the baby is born through the pelvis with feet or buttocks first as against the normal presentation of the baby in which the baby is born head first.
-The process of delivery of breech baby through vagina is a little complicated and mostly the baby is delivered by Cesarean section.
+A breech birth is defined as the birth of a baby in the breech position- the baby is born through the pelvis with feet or buttocks first as against the normal presentation of the baby in which the baby is born head first.
+The process of delivery of a breech baby through the vagina is a little complicated and mostly the baby is delivered by Cesarean section.

 Due to this most of the doctors are not fully trained for delivering breech vaginally.
-By the time pregnancy reaches 8th month (32-33 weeks) the uterine space is completely occupied by the growing fetus and the babies settle their heads down in the pelvis- called the cephalic presentation.
+By the time pregnancy reaches the 8th month (32-33 weeks) the uterine space is completely occupied by the growing fetus and the babies settle their heads down in the pelvis- called the cephalic presentation.

-In breech presentation, usually the fetal heart sounds are heard right above the umbilical region and you may feel a sense of discomfort as the baby presses his head under your diaphragm, just below your ribs.
-Ultrasound is important for detecting the position of the fetus, amount of amniotic fluid and even the placental location.
+In breech presentation, usually, the fetal heart sounds are heard right above the umbilical region and you may feel a sense of discomfort as the baby presses his head under your diaphragm, just below your ribs.
+Ultrasound is important for detecting the position of the fetus, amount of amniotic fluid, and even the placental location.

 Depending on the source, there are four main kinds of breech namely:

 In this breech, the bottom of the baby comes out first followed by her or his flexed legs at the hip and extended at knees.
 This is the most common type of breech.
 It constitutes around 65 to 70 percent of the total breech births.

 In this type of breech, the baby’s knees and hip are usually flexed or sitting cross-legged or with a feet lying beside the buttocks

 In this type of breech, either one or both feet of the baby comes first and the buttocks are placed high up.
 The condition is common in premature babies

 Here the fetus is in a kneeling position with either one or both extended legs at the hips and usually flexed at the knees.
 This condition is very rare.